8 Ideas for Small Laundry Rooms in Apartments, Condos, and Co-ops

-If you thought you couldn’t add a laundry area to your house, studio, or apartment, think again!
+If you thought you couldn’t add a washer and dryer in an apartment, think again!
 Many homeowners have worked with Sweeten to make room for washers and dryers, even in small and unlikely spaces.
-Here, we share 5 small laundry room ideas that emerged from New York City homeowners with interesting constraints.
-With help from their Sweeten general contractors, they reimagined their kitchens, bathrooms, and mudrooms—and said their final goodbyes to the laundromat.
+These renovations feature small laundry room ideas that work best in wet zones like a kitchen or bathroom with stackable or all-in-one combinations.

 Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.

 Beth and Bob Judge relocated to Manhattan after many years in the Midwest and the South.
 As soon-to-be empty nesters, they rented for a few years before finding a place that would fit their lifestyle—a co-op in a 1917 Beaux-Arts building.
-They renovated to add an office area for Beth and a washer-dryer unit in the kitchen.
+Part of their full-home renovation would include laundry in the kitchen as a must-have.

 A closet with a soapy surprise

 Nadia and Stephen’s search for a space that would fit their multigenerational family landed them in a 2,030-square-foot brick rowhouse in Brooklyn’s South Slope/Greenwood Heights area.
 The house needed major work to meet the needs of all members of the family.
-They added a large, wraparound pantry in the kitchen, since the couple loves to cook, and a garden-level apartment for the in-laws.
-Finally, they added fully functional laundry area, which “also functions as a mudroom, with custom cabinetry and a pull-down drying rack where we can hang wet clothes,” says Nadia.
+They added a fully functional laundry area with a washer and dryer, which “also functions as a mudroom, with custom cabinetry and a pull-down drying rack where we can hang wet clothes,” says Nadia.

 Ready to start your own at-home laundry renovation?
 Find your expert Sweeten contractor to make it happen!